FUMED SILICA.tech

 What purity standards does SEMISIL food-grade fumed silica meet?

-SEMISIL food-grade grades are manufactured to >99.8% SiO₂ purity with tightly controlled heavy metal limits: arsenic (As) <1 ppm, lead (Pb) <2 ppm, mercury (Hg) <0.1 ppm, cadmium (Cd) <1 ppm.
+SEMISIL food-grade grades meet \>99.8% SiO₂ purity with tightly controlled heavy metal limits: arsenic (As) \<1 ppm, lead (Pb) \<2 ppm, mercury (Hg) \<0.1 ppm, cadmium (Cd) \<1 ppm.
 Full analytical certificates are issued per production batch, complying with the Ph.
 Eur. monograph for colloidal silicon dioxide, the FCC (Food Chemicals Codex) specification for silicon dioxide, and JECFA purity criteria for food additive silicon dioxide.

 Can fumed silica be used in organic-certified food products?